 James A. Hieb, CAE, CEO

-Jim is both responsible and accountable for the administration and management of the MIA+BSI.
-The position is appointed by and directly responsible to the Board of Directors.
-He manages the staff, prepares and proposes annual budgets, assists with strategy and execution of the organizations mission.
-Jim lives in South Amherst (Sandstone Capital of the World) with his wife (Christa) and two sons.
-In his free time, Jim enjoys participating in the Oberlin Rotary Club, coaching baseball and camping with his two sons who are active in Boy Scouts.
+Jim serves as the lead advocate for natural stone.
+In this role, he is responsible for the strategic development and execution of the association’s advocacy mission in the areas of industry promotion, membership advocacy, and advancing safety/educational programming.
+In his free time, Jim enjoys participating in the Oberlin Rotary Club and camping with his two sons who are active in Boy Scouts.
 Jim is a graduate of the University of South Dakota and Bowling Green State University.
 Note: CAE = Certified Association Executive.

 Jane Bennett, Executive Vice President

 Jane Bennett joined the BSI staff as Executive Vice President in June of 2009 coming from within the natural stone industry and bringing diverse experience from previous tourism, manufacturing, marketing and promotional employment.
 Her role with MIA+BSI continues to be heavy in event planning, member engagement and promotion.
 Of key interest is her work on the Natural Stone Promotional Campaign and, together with the BNP Media group, will remain committed to strengthening and broadening Building Stone Magazine’s awareness and educational components for both members and our target audience in the design and specifying communities.